-Lead agency will be the City of Tomahawk.
-The only directly participating jurisdiction will be the City of Tomahawk.
+Lead agencies will be the City of Merrill and City of Tomahawk.
+The only directly participating jurisdiction will be the City of Merrill and City of Tomahawk.

 A county-wide emergency response zone atlas should be developed.
 Often referred to as a fire zone atlas, these atlas books were originally conceived to help direct firefighting and evacuation operations in rural areas at high risk for wildfire.
 A number of counties across the state have developed, or are developing these atlases, typically sponsored by and/or in conjunction with the WisDNR.
 Recognizing their potential value in responding to a wide variety of hazard events, many counties are utilizing them as a tool in responding to and managing other situations beyond fire.